mzebley/mark-down/packages/core/README.md

 ## Testing & type safety

 - Use `SnippetMeta` and `Snippet` TypeScript types to describe props and state in your application.
-- Mock the client by providing a manifest array or by stubbing the `fetcher` function.
+- Mock the client by providing a manifest array or by stubbing the `fetch` option.
 - Run the workspace tests with `npm run test -- core` to exercise Vitest suites that cover caching, filtering, and Markdown conversion.

 ## Related packages